What is leverage and margin?

 Leverage is the ability to control a large amount of money in the forex markets.

-We offer leverage of up to 500:1 for forex in ASIC and 30:1 in our FCA jurisdiction.
-This means for every $1 that you have in your trading account, you can trade $500 in the forex market.
+We offer leverage of up to 500:1 for forex in ASIC, 50:1 in our DFSA jurisdiction and 30:1 in our FCA jurisdiction.
+This means for every $1 that you have in your trading account, you can trade $500 under ASIC, $50 under DFSA and $30 under FCA, in the forex market.

 Leverage can exponentially increase your profits as well as your losses so it's crucial that traders take care when using leverage.
 The larger your position size, the larger your pip value will be and therefore, the greater the impact on your profit/loss (P/L).